Sondre071/PowerShell-Utility-Modules/README.md

 - Instructions will come simply by invoking the name of each module within your terminal.

+## Modules

-## LLM
+### LLM

-- Capable of sending prompts to OpenRouter, provided you supply your own api key
+- Capable of sending prompts to OpenRouter, provided you supply your own api key.
+- Type 'LLM' for further instructions.

-## Actions
+### Actions

 - Capable of doing simple operations on paths you supply to your config.json file.
 - Supplies the following actions: